kjbaker-uk/locatebssid/README.md

 }
 ```
  * Example based on the test BSSID of 00:0C:42:1F:65:E9, I used the example BSSID from the API hence why it is the same.
- During development none of my own BSSID returned a result.
+ During development none of my own BSSID's returned a result.

 ## What API am I using and why?
 I am using the opensource WiFi database from https://www.mylnikov.org/ made by ALEXANDER MYLNIKOV.
 I started googling for